ulrichwisser/umpy/README.md

 ### DNSKEY

-- checks for existence of DNSKEY records at the apex (level error)
+- checks for existence of DNSKEY records at the apex
-- checks that keys of the same algorithm do not have the same keyTag (level warning)
+- checks that keys of the same algorithm do not have the same keyTag
-- checks that at least one key of each algorithm in the DNSKEY set has the SEP flag set (level warning)
+- checks that at least one key of each algorithm in the DNSKEY set has the SEP flag set
-- checks  that all DNSKEY records use an allowed algorithm (level warning)
+- checks that all DNSKEY records use an allowed algorithm
 - checks that all keys with SEP flag set sign the DNSKEY set

 Configuration: see Allowed Algorithms